Javid-Sadigli/Stonks-Finance--overview/README.md

   - Changes to backend services do not affect the frontend.
   - Backend services can evolve independently.
 - **Scalability**: Easily integrates additional backend services, such as new AI modules for other stock markets.
-- **Security**: Acts as a single entry point, enabling easier authentication and request validation.

 ## Future Prospects
 The design of **Stonks Finance** ensures extensibility.
 Potential enhancements include: